lyove/github-pages-theme/_pages/about.md

 <h4>What’s Jekyll</h4>

 <p>If you aren’t familiar with Jekyll yet, you should know that it is a static site generator.
 It will transform your plain text into static websites and blogs.
 No more databases, slow loading websites, risk of being hacked…just your content.
 And not only that, with Jekyll you get free hosting with GitHub Pages!
-This page itself is free hosted on Github with the help of Jekyll and Meta-Explore template that you’re currently previewing.
+This page itself is free hosted on Github with the help of Jekyll and Lyove template that you’re currently previewing.
 If you are a beginner we recommend you start with <a href="https://jekyllrb.com/docs/installation/">Jekyll’s Docs</a>.
-Now if you know how to use Jekyll, let’s move on to using Meta-Explore template in Jekyll:</p>
+Now if you know how to use Jekyll, let’s move on to using Lyove template in Jekyll:</p>

-<h4>How to use "Meta-Explore" theme</h4>
+<h4>How to use "Lyove" theme</h4>

 <ol>
-    <li><a href="https://github.com/meta-explore/github-pages-theme/archive/master.zip">Download</a> or <code class="highlighter-rouge">git clone https://github.com/meta-explore/github-pages-theme.git</code></li>
+    <li><a href="https://github.com/lyove/github-pages-theme/archive/master.zip">Download</a> or <code class="highlighter-rouge">git clone https://github.com/lyove/github-pages-theme.git</code></li>
-    <li><code class="highlighter-rouge">cd meta-explore-theme</code></li>
+    <li><code class="highlighter-rouge">cd lyove-theme</code></li>
     <li><code class="highlighter-rouge">bundle</code></li>
     <li>Edit <code class="highlighter-rouge">_config.yml</code> options.
 If your site is in root: <code class="highlighter-rouge">baseurl: ''</code>.
 Also, change your Google Analytics code, disqus username, authors, Mailchimp list etc.</li>
     <li><code class="highlighter-rouge">jekyll serve --watch</code></li>
     <li>Start by adding your <code class="highlighter-rouge">.md</code> files in <code class="highlighter-rouge">_posts</code>.
-Meta-Explore already has a few examples.</li>
+Lyove already has a few examples.</li>
     <li>YAML front matter
         <ul>
             <li>featured post - <code class="highlighter-rouge">featured:true</code></li>